indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_history.rst

   change could result in Starlark configuration files behaving differently.
 For example, before you could mutate a value in a function call and that mutation wouldn't be reflected in the caller's Starlark value.
 Now, it would be.
+* :py:class:`oxidized_importer.OxidizedFinder` will now automatically call
+  :py:func:`multiprocessing.set_start_method` when it imports the :py:mod:`multiprocessing` module.
+Applications that explicitly call :py:func:`multiprocessing.set_start_method` may fail with ``RuntimeError("context has already been set")`` as a result of this change.
+  See :ref:`pyoxidizer_packaging_multiprocessing` for workarounds.

 Bug Fixes
 ^^^^^^^^^